sayya9/actions-deploy-apps-to-gke/README.md

 ```

 ## Issues
-If you ran into `ImagePullBackOff` issue, please check the default service account.
+If you run into `ImagePullBackOff` issue, please check the default service account.

 Go to instances groups > VM instances > click to the name of instance that belong to your nodepool > search Service account